fredrikaverpil/fredrikaverpil.github.io/content/blog/2026-04-10-from-lazynvim-to-vimpack.md

 initially expected, for getting my Neovim config into what I would consider an acceptable state.
-I wouldn't recommend most users do this, unless maybe you just want to adopt something like my approach, or if you like diving into the rabbit hole and spend hours on making things work, only because of the choice of package manager.
+I wouldn't recommend most users do this, unless maybe you just want to adopt something like my approach, or if you like diving into the rabbit hole and spend hours on making things work.
 Maybe wait and see how `vim.pack` evolves and how others integrate it into their configs before digging in.
+It's still early days.

 You can inspect my full Neovim configuration over at my [dotfiles](https://github.com/fredrikaverpil/dotfiles/blob/main/nvim-fredrik).